axemonkey/blog.clivemurray.com/src/posts/2014/clives-album-of-the-year-2006.md

 So come one - come all - to this tragic affair, and make sure you play it loud.

-**Top tracks:** "This Is How I Disappear", "House of Wolves", "The Sharpest Lives"
+**Top tracks:** "This Is How I Disappear", "Welcome to the Black Parade", "The Sharpest Lives"

 ## Turkey of the Year